 The long run LSD 1 and LSD 2 (Long Slow Distance)

 Aims to continue the endurance training from the basic training.
 Both LSD 1 and 2 should accomplish by easy/moderate intensity, i.e. in a comfortable, “talk” pace use your HRM training zone 2.
 This basic pace becomes faster and faster over time, as long as you are patient and let the body’s adaptation to the training happen by itself.

 The Lactate Threshold (LT – training)

 During this period, moves the lactate threshold for when the lactate begins to accumulate in the muscles, and thus you will be able to run closer to the limit for the maximum Oxygen uptake.
 As described earlier the LT corresponds roughly to your half-marathon pace and a working heart rate at 70-80 % of max. for beginner/easy experienced runners.

-This lactate threshold can determines by running 1 hour on a measured flat route with maximum effort.
+This lactate threshold can be determined by running 1 hour on a measured flat route with maximum effort.
 From the distance you have covered in an hour, you can calculate the time you use per kilometer, which then uses as the LT – training pace.
 If you use a heart rate monitor, and have made the two heart rate tests and loaded the results in the HRM, you already know your working zone 3.

 The LT – training starts as intervals with long pauses between the work intervals – about 3 or 4 minutes.
-During the program includes LT – training also tempo runs, test races and competitions on shorter distances as preparation.
-The Tempo runs accomplishes in the calculated pace, corresponding to the lactate threshold.
+During the program LT – training also includes tempo runs, test races and competitions on shorter distances as preparation.
+The Tempo runs accomplish in the calculated pace, corresponding to the lactate threshold.
 The length of tempo runs is about 30 min. minutes of work, where the Intensity automatically will be close to the LT, because of the duration.

 - To determine your physical capacity and do you recover in the right way